archatelain/code-for-eco-532/poly.md

 > (e.g. is it given to everyone or under specific conditions).
 >
 > **Empirical test** = In fact, several studies have confirmed this diagnosis in different countries at different time periods.
-> For a study on the French market, you may refer in the folder references to *"L'impact des aides au logement sur le secteur locatif privé"* (Céline Grislain-Letrémy et Corentin Trevien (2014)).
+> For a study on the French market, you may refer in the folder "references" to
+> *"L'impact des aides au logement sur le secteur locatif privé"* (Céline Grislain-Letrémy et Corentin Trevien (2014)).

+> **What is Stata?**
+>
+> *"Stata is a general-purpose statistical software package created in 1985 by StataCorp.
+Most of its users work in research, especially in the fields of economics, sociology, political science, biomedicine, and epidemiology.[2]
+Stata's capabilities include data management, statistical analysis, graphics, simulations, regression, and custom programming.
+It also has a system to disseminate user-written programs that lets it grow continuously.
+The name Stata is a syllabic abbreviation of the words statistics and data."
+(Wikipedia)*
+>
+> It makes sense to begin with Stata for several reasons:
+> - It is widely used by economists.
+> - It is super easy-to-use.
+> - The documentation is neat, and commands as well as additional packages are very reliable.
+> - Most cutting edge econometric techniques are already implemented (which is not necessarily the case in other languages/softwares).

 ## I. Getting Started

+You get why you're here now.
 So how do we work with data?
 Well, if you're Rain Man, I guess you could use a piece of paper.
 For all the others, I would recommend to have a computer do the work for you.
 In order to that, you need to know how to interact with the computer.
 Let's review some key concepts to get us started.